Manipulating the Dynamics of a Fermi Resonance with Light. A Direct Optimal Control Theory Approach: Results

 Results for the final population of $|1,0\rangle$ and the integral of the population of $|0,2\rangle$ are shown in Figure \ref{fig2}(a) and (b), respectively.
 As can be seen the integrated population of state $|0,2\rangle$ can be drastically reduced while preserving an appreciable final population of state $|1,0\rangle$.
 In order to understand the laser-driven dynamics one should inspect the state populations and the coherences in Fig. \ref{fig3} together with the field analysis in Fig. \ref{fig4}.

-Let us first consider the case of $\kappa_1=0$, i.e. there is no penalty for populating state $|0,2\rangle$.
-Overall, state $|1,0\rangle$ is populated by a about 85\% at the target time.
-According to Figs. \ref{fig3} and \ref{fig4}(a) the pulse initially populates state $|1,0\rangle$ directly, before a ladder-climbing pathway $|0,0\rangle \rightarrow |0,1\rangle \rightarrow |0,2\rangle$ sets in.
-The actual laser-driven state population is superimposed by the inherent system dynamics.
+\ok{Let us first consider the case of $\kappa_1=0$, i.e. there is no penalty for populating state $|0,2\rangle$.
+At the final time the target state $|1,0\rangle$ is populated by about 85\%.} According to Figs. \ref{fig3} and \ref{fig4}(a) the pulse initially populates state $|1,0\rangle$ directly, before a ladder-climbing pathway $|0,0\rangle \rightarrow |0,1\rangle \rightarrow |0,2\rangle$ sets in. \ok{The latter can be inferred from the dominance of the frequency $\omega_2$ after about 75~$\omega_2^{-1}$. } The actual laser-driven state population is superimposed by the inherent system dynamics.
 This can be seen by the depopulation of $|1,0\rangle$ around 75~$\omega_2^{-1}$, but even more so by the population flow between $|0,2\rangle$ and $|1,0\rangle$ toward the end of the time interval when the laser field is slowly switched-off.
 In other words, the control mechanism makes use of the inherent system dynamics.

 Increasing $\kappa_1$ to $0.01\,\omega_2$ has little effect on the dynamics, but from about $\kappa_1=0.02\,\omega_2$ there is a qualitative change.
 The initial $|1,0\rangle$ excitation is suppressed, i.e. the population of this state increases more monotonously, and the field acts with frequencies $\omega_1$ and $\omega_2$ simultaneously, see Fig. \ref{fig4}(c).
 According to Fig. \ref{fig3}(c) the state $|0,1\rangle$ is excited, but without appreciable ladder climbing, i.e. the population of $|0,2\rangle$ remains small until about $t\approx120\,\omega_2^{-1}$.
 Inspecting the coherences in Fig. \ref{fig3}(d) one notices that part of the rise in population of $|1,0\rangle$ is due to the indirect mechanism $|0,0\rangle \rightarrow |0,1\rangle \rightarrow |1,0\rangle$, i.e. via the coherence density matrix element $\rho_{1,0;0,1}$.
 This is possible due to the dipole matrix element $\propto C_{1,0}(m) \langle 1,0 | (q_1/\sqrt{2} +q_2) |0,1\rangle $ as discussed above.
 At later times $t>100\,\omega_2^{-1}$ the dynamics becomes more intricate, involving besides population of $|0,2\rangle$ also a coupling to the second overtone $|0,3\rangle$.